AdobeDocs/document-cloud-learn.en/help/sign/intro-admin-overview.md

 team: DC Product Marketing Retention and Engagement
 ---

-# Getting Started for Administrators
+# Administrators Overview

-Learn the fundamentals: adding users to your account, setting up groups, sharing access, and setting up a workflow, external archive, and shared events and alerts.
+Learn about adding users to your account, setting up groups, sharing access, and setting up a workflow, external archive, and shared events and alerts.
 These tutorials are designed for administrators who are past the installation phase, and are ready to start administering Adobe Sign.
+The Advanced Tasks cover topics that expand past the admin set up portion and move into defining global settings, account access and sharing, and text tagging.

+## Getting Started

 <table>
 <tr>